NVlabs/flip/cpp/README.md

   ```
 - The FLIP.sln solution contains one CUDA backend project and one pure C++ backend project for the FLIP tool.
 - Compiling the CUDA project requires a CUDA compatible GPU.
 Instruction on how to install CUDA can be found [here](https://docs.nvidia.com/cuda/cuda-installation-guide-microsoft-windows/index.html).
-- Alternatively, a CMake build can be done by creating a build directory and invoking CMake on the source `cpp` dir:
+- Alternatively, a CMake build can be done by creating a build directory and invoking CMake on the source `cpp` dir (add `--config Release` to build release configuration on Windows):

   ```
   mkdir build
   cd build
   cmake ..
-  cmake --build .
+  cmake --build . [--config Release]
   ```

   CUDA support is enabled via the `FLIP_ENABLE_CUDA`, which can be passed to CMake on the command line with `-DFLIP_ENABLE_CUDA=ON` or set interactively with `ccmake` or `cmake-gui`.